 apt -qq list resolvconf

-If you get no output than the package is not installed on your server.
-If you get some output than the package is installed and you can skip to Step 6.
+Not getting an output means that the package is not installed on your server.
+If you do get some output then it means that the package is installed so this allows you to proceed to Step 6.

 /etc/resolv.conf file using:

 Make sure your add these lines into the file:

 If you have successfully configured your networking, ping